 .Copy the connection string provided, which will be used in the next steps (and to connect to your cluster in the future).

 Warning:This connection string contains your password, which will be provided only once.
-If you forget your password, you can reset it by going to the SQL Users page.
+If you forget your password, you can reset it by going to the SQL Users page for the cluster, found at

 Where: